Adorable, friendly live animals and soft, cuddly toy animals delight visitors to Alpaca on the Rocks. Photo credit Joann Goble.

 Visiting a farm, petting and feeding the animals, is a fun treat for kids of all ages.
 But the friendly, soft, sweet-natured alpacas at Alpaca on the Rocks, in the scenic countryside just outside Weed, have a special allure.
 Children’s faces light up when they see these beautiful, gentle animals with big doe eyes nibble grain right out of their hands.
 “Alpacas are great fun, easygoing and they don’t hurt anyone,” says Alpaca on the Rocks owner Nancy Shelton.
-She says the alpacas hold a special magic for children with special needs.
+She says the alpacas hold a unique magic for children with special needs.
 “Autistic children are amazing with the alpacas.
 Children who are terrified of animals, by the end of their visit, go up to the alpacas to pet them.
 The transformation is marvelous.”

 Personal retreat becomes thriving alpaca farm

-Nancy ran the lab at Dignity Health Hospital in Mount Shasta for many years and now teaches instrumentation and does special projects at the hospital Tuesday through Fridays.
+Nancy ran the lab at Dignity Health Hospital in Mount Shasta for many years and now teaches instrumentation and does special projects at the hospital Tuesday through Friday.
 The five-acre farm started as just a quiet retreat for Nancy.
 She purchased some mini-horses, then some mini-donkeys, a mini-mule and some mini pigs.
 “I am a scientist,” she says, and living on the farm is the best of both worlds for her.
 “I get farm and science.”

 One day, a friend of Nancy’s suggested she should “get something to pay for the hay and all the other expenses of running a farm.”
 So in 2009 she decided to get some alpacas to bring in some revenue.

-Children and families enjoy gentle animal menagerie at Alpaca on the Rocks
+Gentle animal menagerie at Alpaca on the Rocks

 Families are welcome to come out on weekends to Alpaca on the Rocks, 5004 Solus Drive, Weed, and visit all these adorable animals.
 Nancy also hosts school field trips.
 On what she refers to as “school days,” as many as 30 children, (often from local charter schools), spread throughout the ranch, petting and feeding the animals and enjoying classes in crocheting, dying and needle felting.